gnahotelsolutions/flasher/README.md

 ```

 If you're using [Bootstrap](https://getbootstrap.com) in your project, you can use `getBootstrapClass()` method.
-It will replace `error` by `danger` to match the framework's CSS class.
+It will replace `error` with `danger` to match the framework's CSS class.

 ## Testing